srsholmes/react-cross-platform-boilerplate/README.md

 4. Run `react-native run-android` for a first time set up which will compile the app android simulator.

 ### Watch and rebuild for react-native
-1. After you have run the above tasks you can run `npm native-start` to build the app for iOS and Android and watch/recompile the files on save.
+1. After you have run the above tasks you can run `npm run native-start` to build the app for iOS and Android and watch/recompile the files on save.
 You will be able to access the project in the relevant simulator / device.

 ### Screenshots